kamermanpr/Amitriptyline.HIVSN/README.md

 * Tablets: Number of tablets of amitriptyline (25mg/tablet) or placebo taken per day

 ### Change in pain intensity
-**Change in pain intensity between the start and end of each six-week trial period** [Data: PainChange.csv](/DataFiles/PainChange.csv)
+**Change in pain intensity between the start and end of each six-week trial period.**
+[Data: PainChange.csv](/DataFiles/PainChange.csv)
 * ID: Participant code
 * ARV: On antiretroviral therapy